zhouhao3/metal3-docs/design/automatic-network-configuration.md

 #### Story 1

-As a consumer of Metal³, when adding a machine resource to the cluster, according to the network configuration of the cluster, the corresponding BMH is automatically configured to the corresponding network.
+As a consumer of Metal³, when adding a machine resource to the cluster, according to the network configuration of the cluster, the physical host is connected to the corresponding logical layer-2 network segment.

 #### Story 2